MichaelsPlayground/WhatsappChatSdk33Gradle812/README.md

 Original source: https://github.com/krishkamani/ChatApp

-Note: the code is updated to modern Android version (compile version SDK 33), tested on real devices with Android 12 and Android 8.
+Note: the code is updated to modern Android version (compile version SDK 33) and Gradle 8.12, tested on real devices with Android 13 and Android 8.

 This version **WhatsappChatSdk33Newer** get some additions like a paginated RecyclerView for the chat message.